huggingface/llm.nvim/README.md

 Requests for code generation are made via an HTTP request.

-You can use the Hugging Face [Inference API](https://huggingface.co/inference-api) or your own HTTP endpoint, provided it adheres to the API specified [here](https://huggingface.co/docs/api-inference/detailed_parameters#text-generation-task) or [here](https://huggingface.github.io/text-generation-inference/#/Text%20Generation%20Inference/generate).
+You can use the Hugging Face [Inference API](https://huggingface.co/inference-api) or your own HTTP endpoint, provided it adheres to the APIs listed in [backend](#backend).

 ### Always fit within the context window